matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

        _note the importance of thinking about your thinking_ reflect - 'bend back'

   inquiry - advancing knowledge, is the driver
 ```

 So we are going to break down these four questions into two axes and
 two stages.
 One is the understanding axis.
 What is happening to our
 understanding?
 How is our understanding moving forward?
 We
 understood this much.
 Now we are going to understand some more.
 I
-talked about when we are dev-ing (TODO: developing?), we know when we
+talked about when we are dev-ing, we know when we are getting progress
-are getting progress because we are creating more code, and maybe more
+because we are creating more code, and maybe more features and the
-features and the software can do more things.
+software can do more things.

 When we are designing, what are we creating?
 I am going to say one
 way to think about design is that you are creating understanding.
 You